 Distributions.
 The P3 LLC A&R LLC Agreement requires tax distributions to be made by P3 LLC to its members on a pro rata basis, except to the extent such distributions would render P3 LLC insolvent or are otherwise prohibited by law.
 Tax distributions are made on a quarterly basis, to each member of P3 LLC, including P3, based on such member's allocable share of the taxable income of P3 LLC and an assumed tax rate that will be determined by P3, as described below.
 The assumed tax rate for purposes of determining tax distributions from P3 LLC to its members will be the highest combined federal, state, and local tax rate that may potentially apply to a corporate or individual taxpayer (whichever is higher) resident in New York City, New York, taking into account certain assumptions and without regard to the actual final tax liability of any such member.
 The P3 LLC A&R LLC Agreement also allows for cash distributions to be made by P3 LLC (subject to P3's discretion as the sole manager of P3 LLC) to its members on a pro rata basis out of cash available for distribution in accordance with the P3 LLC A&R LLC Agreement.
-We expect P3 LLC may make distributions out of distributable cash periodically and as necessary to enable us to cover P3's operating expenses and other obligations, including tax liability and other obligations under the Tax Receivable Agreement, except to the extent such distributions would render P3 LLC insolvent or are otherwise prohibited by law.
+We expect P3 LLC may make distributions out of distributions tax liability and other obligations under the Tax Receivable Agreement, except to the extent such distributions would render P3 LLC insolvent or are otherwise prohibited by law.